julkue/mark.js/README.md

 to the wrapper.
 The default class is `highlight`.

-If you want to ignore some elements in the context, e.g. a specific element with a class you need to pass an array "filter" in the option-object.
+If you want to ignore some elements in the context, e.g. a specific element with a class you need to pass an array `filter` in the option-object.
 The filter-array should contain all selectors that should be ignored.

-You can also highlight multiple keywords/phrases with different classes in the context.
-Just clone this code below for each keyword.

 Also you can highlight a sentence/phrase instead of a single word.
 You can use `separateWordSearch` to define if the keyword search should be separately (separeted with a blank) or together.

+If you are searching for keywords in a language with diacritics, you can use the `diacritics` option.
+Then for example "justo" would also match "justò".

+Last but not least you have the option to define `synonyms`.
+With this you can match aliases like "two" and "2".

 ```javascript
 // Will highlight each keyword "lorem" in the context ".test"